btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 While the keys from your Lightning Network don't have a backup and someone can steal them theoretically, your on-chain Bitcoin funds are safe and are never uploaded on the server.

-As the technology matures and develops, things like a proper backup will be easier to implement in BTCPay.
+As the technology matures and develops, things like a proper backup will be easier to implement in BTCPay Server.

-BTCPay currently offers two implementations of the Lightning Network:
+BTCPay Server currently offers two implementations of the Lightning Network:

 * [LND](https://github.com/lightningnetwork/lnd)
 * [c-lightning](https://github.com/ElementsProject/lightning)